Francklin2/RTKLIB_Touchscreen_GUI/README.md

-To install system on a raspberry pi 2 with the touchscreen you can download a raspian image with all the touchscreen drivers preinstalled here : https://drive.google.com/file/d/0B2SuLGFxizpVMzRtODVkN0tZVjA/view?usp=sharing Copy them on a SD card, ou can use Rufus for that : https://rufus.akeo.ie/
+To install system on a raspberry pi 2 with the touchscreen you can download a raspian image with all the touchscreen drivers preinstalled here : https://drive.google.com/file/d/0B2SuLGFxizpVMzRtODVkN0tZVjA/view?usp=sharing Copy them on a SD card, you can use Rufus for that : https://rufus.akeo.ie/
 Copy the RTKBASE folder in the /home/pi folder (still have problem with absolute path), lauch the RTKBASE file in the RTKBASE folder to lauch the GUI, the is also a RTKBASE.sh script , you can use it to lauch the GUI at startup in  the autostart file of raspian